 clean’.
 Kate continued to use her influence to exert pressure on the

 sure that the Guardians will see that it is their duty to take immediate steps

 to ameliorate the condition of the children in the Narberth Workhouse, which is

 at present deplorable’.

 In her younger years Annie Allen was fortunate to travel extensively.
-Her personal archive of watercolour paintings provide an insight into day to day life in a village community in Uganda.
+Her personal archive of watercolour paintings observe day to day life in a village community in Uganda.
 Although this raises many questions regarding colonisation and the enforcement of Western ideology, Annie saw it as her Christian duty to travel to Africa ‘under the Church Missionary Society’.
 However, while there, she sketched the homes of the people, the tools they used and individuals going about their daily life.

-Evidence suggests that Annie represented more than the mere weight of the British Empire and made real efforts to embed herself within the community.
+Some evidence suggests that Annie represented more than the force of British Empire and made personal efforts to embed herself within the community.
 She was ‘sent to assist at the hospital at Kampala…(where she) continued to run the hospital until the arrival of a doctor a year later’.
 She also ‘opened a school and taught there for many years’ and the ‘King of Toro was born during her residence there and Miss Allen became his Godmother’ (Pembrokeshire Herald & General Advertiser, 1909-10).